vercel/next.js/examples/with-storybook/README.md

 This example shows a default set up of Storybook.
 Also included in the example is a custom component included in both Storybook and the Next.js application.

+### TypeScript

+As of v6.0, Storybook has built-in TypeScript support, so no configuration is needed.
+If you want to customize the default configuration, refer to the [TypeScript docs](https://storybook.js.org/docs/react/configure/typescript).

 ## How to use

 ### Using `create-next-app`